 Establish distribution networks in all territories with full regulation of the medical-use cannabis industry.
-In addition to our distribution networks in Israel, we are establishing distribution channels for our products in all fully-regulated markets, including Germany, the United Kingdom and Canada.
-Although to date none of our products have been distributed through any of our distribution partnerships, we anticipate that we will be able to commence distributions after meeting local regulatory requirements.
-We anticipate that these distribution channels will be established by way of joint ventures and distribution agreements with local licensed distributors to address both the current and anticipated demand for medical use cannabis.
+In addition to our distribution networks in Israel, we have established distribution channels for our products in all fully-regulated markets, including Germany, the United Kingdom and Canada.
+These distribution channels, established by way of joint ventures and distribution agreements with local licensed distributors, address both the current and anticipated demand for medical use cannabis.
 We have also established relationships with the distributors of pharmaceutical products in markets where we expect cannabis for medical use will become fully regulated in the near future.
-Establishing distribution capabilities with local partners will allow us to be an early mover and ultimately a leader in these future markets.
+Having established distribution capabilities with local partners will allow us to be an early mover and ultimately a leader in these future markets.

 Optimize our supply by diversifying production capabilities and maintaining inventory to meet demand.
 We are continuing to expand our production capabilities in Israel.
-To ensure that we have a sufficient supply of product available to enter the European Union market, including the German market, in the near term, we have also entered into a supply agreement with a licensed producer that has pharmaceutical production and manufacturing facilities in Denmark.
-We have also entered into an agreement to form a joint venture with a local producer in Canada in order to supply the Canadian medical use market, which does not currently allow for the import of cannabis products for commercial purposes.
+To ensure that we have a sufficient supply of product available to enter the European Union market, including the German market, in the near term, we have also set up a joint venture with a licensed producer that has pharmaceutical production and/or manufacturing facilities in Denmark.
+We have also entered into a joint venture with a local licensed producer in Canada in order to supply the Canadian medical use market, which does not currently allow for the import of cannabis products for commercial purposes.
 Although our products are not currently produced in any European Union countries or in Canada, we plan to implement a worldwide footprint to optimize our management of supply based on cost of production and to ensure that we have a consistent supply for the markets that we are targeting.

-Maximize operational efficiency.
+Maximize operational efficiency through vertical integration.
 We made a strategic decision to outsource manufacturing and distribution operations to IMC-GMP and IMC-GDP certified third parties in 2016, when new Israeli regulations significantly increased the costs of these functions.
-Beginning in 2020, with the acquisition of Cannolam, we expanded our business model to include distribution capabilities through our network of pharmacies.
-As we scale our operations and expand into larger markets outside of Israel, our management team plans to explore the commercial and operational benefits of returning to a vertically integrated model, including our ability to control the entire value-chain, from our genetics to the distribution of our branded products to pharmacies.
-We believe that our prior experience operating throughout the entire value chain enables us to achieve our goal of maximizing operational efficiency, whether vertically integrated or not, while maintaining our high quality.
+Beginning in 2020 with the acquisition of Cannolam, we expanded our business model to include pharmacies.
+We expect to have six operational pharmacies by the end of 2021.
+As we scale our operations and expand into larger markets outside of Israel, we plan to once again become a vertically integrated company in order to control the entire value-chain, from our genetics to the distribution of our branded products to pharmacies.
+We believe that our prior experience operating throughout the entire value chain will enable us to achieve our goal of maximizing operational efficiency while maintaining our high quality.